mweagle/Sparta/docs_source/content/concepts/_index.md

 # Summary

-Given a set of registered Sparta lambda function, a typical `provision` build to create a new service follows this workflow.
+Given a set of registered Sparta lambda functions, a typical `provision` build to create a new service follows this workflow.
 Items with dashed borders are opt-in user behaviors.

 {{< spartaflow >}}